ofiwg/ofi-guide/OFIGuide.md

 As outlined above, there are performance advantages to having an API that reports completions or provides other types of notification using an event queue.
 A very simple type of event queue merely tracks completed operations.
 As data is received or a send completes, an entry is written into the event queue.

 ## Direct Hardware Access

+When discussing the network layer, most software implementations refer to kernel modules responsible for implementing the necessary transport and network protocols.
+However, if we want network latencies to approach sub-microsecond speeds, then we need to remove as much software between the application and its access to the hardware as possible.
+One way to do this is for the application to have direct access to the network interface controller's command queues.
+Similarly, the NIC requires direct access to the application's data buffers and control structures, such as the above mentioned completion queues.

+Note that when we speak about an application having direct access to network hardware, we're referring to the application process.
+Naturally, an application is highly unlikely to code for a specific hardware NIC.
+That work would be left to some sort of network library that specifically targetted the NIC.
+The actual network layer, which implements the network transport, could be part of the network library or actually offloaded onto the NIC's hardware or firmware.

 ### Kernel Bypass

+Kernel bypass is a feature that allows the application to avoid calling into the kernel for data transfer operations.
+This is possible when it has direct access to the NIC hardware.
+Complete kernel bypass is impractical because of security concerns and resource management constraints.
+However, it is possible to avoid kernel calls for what are called 'fast-path' operations, such as send or receive.

+For security and stability reasons, operating system kernels cannot rely on data that comes from user space applications.
+As a result, even a simple kernel call often requires acquiring and releasing locks, with data verification checks.
+If we can limit the affects of a poorly written or malicious application to its own process space, we can avoid the overhead that comes with kernel validation without impacting system stability.

 ### Direct Data Placement

 # Designing Interfaces for Performance